NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 - **Transcripts** for video and audio content should be available.
 Transcripts provide a written version of spoken content, making it accessible to those who prefer to read or need an alternative format.

-#### There are different ways in which librarian's can contribute to enhance accessibility for researchers:
+#### There are different ways in which librarians can contribute to enhance accessibility for researchers:

 - Teach about digital accessibility best practices.